ividyon/WitchyBND/NOTES.md

-* Updated ZSTD compression to the default compression level (15).
-* Fixed an issue with unpacking DCX files.
+* Fixed an issue where FFXBND would not generate empty FFXRESLIST entries if the FFXBND does not have any FFXRESLISTs at all.